anyscale/templates/templates/fine-tune-llm_v2/cookbooks/optimize_cost/README.md

 ### Gradient Accumulation

 Gradient accumulation is another way of increasing the batch size without using more instances.
 This can become useful when the increasing batch size directly would require going multi-node and the node-interconnects are slow.
 It might be better to increase the the gradient accumulation step in these cases to get less slower than going multi-node.
-To do this you can easily configure the `gradient_accumulation_steps` parameeter in the YAML:
+To do this you can easily configure the `gradient_accumulation_steps` parameter in the YAML:

 ```
 gradient_accumulation_steps: 2
 ```